hugopendlebury/gribtoarrow/readme.md

 Having worked with Meteorologic data using the ECMWF tooling for a while I became familar with the structure of Grib files and many of the command line tools provided by ECMWF.
-However extracting the data was a pain due to having to rely on legacy c code written by someone who had left the company a while ago and was poorly structureed and lacking in tests.
-In addition the existing codebase was inflexible and required preprocessing and lots of glue at the shell level, meaning the main logic couldn't be tested particulary well due to missing tools in the
+However extracting the data was a pain due to having to rely on legacy c code written by someone who had left the company a while ago and was poorly structured and lacking in tests.
+In addition the existing codebase was inflexible and required preprocessing and lots of glue at the shell level, meaning the main logic couldn't be tested particulary well due to missing tools on the
 CI/CD servers and a black box executable program.

 GribToArrow was created to overcome these problems.
 Although it is currently built with a CMake file, it is anticipated that this can be